greenboxal/doggohub/doc/university/training/end-user/README.md

 ### Example 2/2

-Create a merge request on the GitLab web UI.
+Create a merge request on the DoggoHub web UI.
 You'll see a conflict warning.

     git checkout conflicts_branch
     git fetch